 The Thai citizenship interview itself is formally hosted by the Minorities and Nationality Section which is a part of the BORA which sits under DOPA, which is a part of the MOI.

-All applicants for Thai citizenship are interview in a conference room by a committee.
+All applicants for Thai citizenship are interviewed in a conference room by a committee.
 This can consist of 20 to 40 officials from different agencies (as required to be present under the Thai Nationality Act) sitting around a horseshoe shaped conference table, with you and your spouse at the front of the room sitting at a table facing everyone.

 The conference room is typical of what you’ll find in every government office across Thailand with microphones on each desk.
 The atmosphere is formal, but everyone is friendly and polite.